-You want to teach your sales and marketing team to understand the difference between having a product conversation and having a purpose discussion.
+You want to teach your sales and marketing team to understand the difference between having a productive conversation and a purpose discussion.
 When you make that shift to not just pushing your product, but to helping those teams understand the bigger purpose of your organization and how that connects to your customers, you’re opening an opportunity to connect with exponentially more people, more organizations, more influencers, more people in the media, more communities, who are either already your ideal customers, or they know somebody who could be.

-For more on these steps, read: Why Your Organization is Getting Sales and Marketing Wrong
+For more on these steps, read: Why Your Organization Is Getting Sales and Marketing Wrong.

 Brian: Mack, that was fantastic.
 Thank you.
 You did a good job breaking down to four points, and I feel like this will be tangible for our listeners.
 We’ll also supply some resources and links for people to dig into these areas as well.

 I wanted to ask what advice you would give to those who want to apply what you’ve just talked about and bring this idea to other leaders inside their company.